f440/git-zone/README.md

 ## Arguments

 - *ref-or-pr*
   Reference to checkout.
 Can be a branch name, tag, commit hash, PR number, or PR URL.
-If omitted, uses the current commit.
+If omitted, creates a new branch from the current commit (e.g. `zone-abc1234`).

 ## Installation